x42/sound-gambit/README.md

 #sudo make install PREFIX=/usr
 ```

-sndfile-gambit can be run from the source-dir without installation.
+sndfile-gambit can be run from the source tree without installation.

 Note to packagers: the Makefile honors `PREFIX` and `DESTDIR` variables as well
-as `CXXLAGS`, `LDFLAGS`.
+as `CXXFLAGS`, `LDFLAGS`.
 Please see the first few lines of the Makefile.